Spinal muscular atrophy

 The news was unthinkable: “It broke us.
 It broke our spirit.
 It broke our hearts.”

-Now five years old, Sophia has defied these desperate odds.
-A new drug – the first, and currently only approved treatment available – has significantly slowed the disease's progression and vastly improved Sophia’s quality of life.
+Now seven years old, Sophia has defied these desperate odds.
+A new drug – the first, and currently only approved treatment available – has arrested the disease's progression and vastly improved Sophia’s quality of life.
 But it’s a treatment that the family, and others like them, have had to fight very hard for access to.

 Prior to this, Sophia’s health had been deteriorating dangerously – she’d lost head control, the ability to move her arms and she would frequently choke on her food.